What Happens If You Don’t File Taxes for 10 Years?

 What Happens If I Don’t File Taxes?

-- You may struggle to get loans because many lenders want to see your tax return.
+- Financial impact – You may struggle to get loans because many lenders want to see your tax return as proof of your income.

-- The IRS may assess civil or criminal tax evasion penalties against you.
+- Tax evasion charges – If applicable, the IRS may assess civil or criminal tax evasion penalties against you.

 Not Filing Taxes When You’re Entitled to a Tax Refund